maciekmm/mionskowski.pl/content/posts/iframe-code-preview/index.md

 "></iframe>
 {{< /rawhtml >}}

-If you at the the javascript console, you will notice that the code produces:
+If you at the thjavascript console, you will notice that the code produces:

 ```
 Uncaught DOMException: Permission denied to access property "document" on cross-origin object